Thursday, April 25, 2024

 - Sadomasochism.

 - Among other things.
 De Sade claimed that human relations were fundamentally doubtful and dishonest; the only way you could be sure you had any effect on someone was through inflicting pain, same goes for your understanding of yourself.
 You've heard the demonstrators' slogan 'Normalize Massacre'?
-I think holding and imposing on others incoherent, relativistic, nihilistic views is a form of self torture and cruelty towards others; that the demonstrators were long used to feeling tortured before they were giving the opportunity to publicly condone the torture of others.
+I think holding and imposing on others incoherent, relativistic, nihilistic views is a form of self torture and cruelty towards others; that the demonstrators were long used to feeling tortured before they were given the opportunity to publicly condone the torture of others.
 What do you think?

 - I think they have succeeded in confusing me.
 Are you saying that they know there is something wrong in their exemption of their own ideas from the universal use of ideas to take power?
 Maybe they haven't read Foucault.
 Maybe they have no trouble believing that the world is so constructed that their ideas are the only ones not arrived at to take power.